 When testing identifies an active mold issue, we refer clients to local remediation partners.
 Peoria Radon Mitigation handles moisture-source repairs and mold remediation work in the Peoria area, and Radman Radon serves the Rockford region.
 Both partners can address the moisture conditions that are the actual root cause behind almost all indoor mold problems, so the fix is durable rather than cosmetic.

-We test homes throughout an eight-county service area covering Central and Northern Illinois: Peoria, Tazewell, Fulton, Woodford, Ogle, La Salle, Lee, and DeKalb counties.
+We test homes throughout a nine-county service area covering Central and Northern Illinois: Peoria, Tazewell, Fulton, Woodford, Ogle, La Salle, Lee, Winnebago, and DeKalb counties.
 That is roughly a two-hour radius around Peoria, including Bloomington, Pekin, Canton, Galesburg, Ottawa, Dixon, Rochelle, and DeKalb.

 Chase Owen leads every HOI mold inspection.
 He carries IAC2 mold-inspection credentials, InterNACHI Certified Professional Inspector certification, and IRI certification, and brings 12 years of real estate experience working with both investors and private clients.
 That background means he can explain results in the context of the home, the local market, and any transaction timeline you are working against.